© 2026 WMRA and WEMC

 • Shame is a powerful feeling that can keep behavior in check.
 So what happens when political leaders feel no shame at all? *** Thank you for listening.
 Help power On Point by making a donation here: wbur.org/giveonpoint

-• On Point news analyst Jack Beatty on the role that restrictive zoning laws have played in the shortage of affordable housing in the U.S. *** Thank you for listening.
+• On Point news analyst Jack Beatty on how the U.S. Congress serves the financial interests of itself through insider trading. *** Thank you for listening.
 Help power On Point by making a donation here: wbur.org/giveonpoint

 • The Greco-Roman philosophy of stoicism is having a moment.
 Through wisdom, temperance, courage and justice you can create a virtuous, well-lived life.
 But have modern day stoics got it right?